Botswana

 Botswana small group tours for mature travellers.

 Botswana small group tours.
-Odyssey Travel are small group tour travel specialists.
-Our small group tours are tailor-made for mature travellers, be they over 50, over 60, or over 70.
-We have been offering specialised adventure and educational programs since 1983 our Botswana small group tours are just part of almost 200 escorted tours we offer each year.
-As a proud non-profit organisation that grew from a collection of member universities across Australia, New Zealand, and Asia, Odyssey is now the leading small group tour organisation for the mature traveller, with countless trips to unique and intriguing parts of the world.
+Odyssey Travel are small group educational tour travel specialists.
+Our small group tours are tailor-made for mature travellers, be they over 50, over 60, or over 70 for senior couples or mature solo travellers.
+We have been offering specialised adventure and educational programs since 1983 our Botswana small group tours are just part of almost 250 escorted tours we offer each year.
+Odyssey Traveller is a leading small group tour organisation for the mature traveller, with countless trips to unique and intriguing parts of the world.

 Odyssey Travel’s fully escorted travel programs offer a unique opportunity for the discerning adult to make the leap from tourist to traveller.
 We are constantly refining our programs and tour offerings to satisfy our travellers’ needs.
 The small group programs we offer are designed to broaden travellers’ knowledge in an informal atmosphere.
 Our tours typically takes between 14 to 21 days to complete.
 Odyssey caters towards both senior or mature couples and single travellers., We offer numerous membership benefits and discounts for return travellers.